open-wc/open-wc/packages/es-dev-server/README.md

 ### Hook: transform

-The transform hook is called for each file and can be used to transform the response.
-Multiple plugins can transform a single response.
+The transform hook is called for each file and can be used to transform a file.
+Multiple plugins can transform a single file.
 It can return a Promise.

-You can change the response body, mime type, or set additional headers.
-Remember to include a `resolveMimeType` hook if needed.
+This hook is useful for small modifications, such as injecting environment variables, or for compiling files to JS before serving them to the browser.

+If you are transforming non-standard file types, you may also need to include a `resolveMimeType` hook.

 <details>
   <summary>Read more</summary>